geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 <li>Close the Service Request System spreadsheet.
 Leave your Edge browser open.
   <br><br><strong>Important:</strong> This completes the steps involved in using Excel to export the table data into a SharePoint list (Service Desk Requests) in the IT Services site. <strong>You should SKIP the remaining steps in this task and process to the next task.</strong></li>
   <br><br>
-<li><strong>STEPS TO PERFORM THIS TASK USING POWERSHELL. </strong>Since you are at this step, you have chosen to use Windows PowerShell to export the table data into a SharePoint list in the IT Services site rather than using Excel to accomplish this task.
+<li><strong>START HERE TO USE POWERSHELL TO PERFORM THIS TASK. </strong>Since you are at this step, you have chosen to use Windows PowerShell to export the table data into a SharePoint list in the IT Services site rather than using Excel to accomplish this task.
   <br><br>Confirm that the <strong>Service Request System.csv </strong>file is present in the<strong> Documents</strong> This file contains copies of the service request tickets from Adatum&rsquo;s old ticketing system.
   <br><br>Confirm that the <strong>ImportCsvToSharepointList.ps1</strong> script is present in the <strong>Documents</strong> folder.
 This script contains the PowerShell commands you will run to export the table data from the <strong>Service Request System.csv </strong>file and import it into a SharePoint list in the IT Services site.</li>
 <li>In the <strong>Search</strong> field on the taskbar at the bottom of the desktop, enter <strong>PowerShell</strong>.